ConceptzX/Ai-TradingPlatform-Coder/README.md

 **************************************************************************************************************************
   This is my own implementation of AI Code Translator, USE AT YOUR OWN RISK, DO NOT EXPECT ANY SUPPORT

+  I have migrated all Trading Platform language support to this project and archived Ai-Coder as I want it to go in a different direction from the original Ai-Code-Translator project.

   Trading platform language support has been migrated to this project.
 **************************************************************************************************************************
 **************************************************************************************************************************